Guggershorn

 Guggershorn (or Guggershörnli) is a nagelfluh mountain (1283 m a.s.l.) with a conspicuous summit rock in the Bernese Prealps, northeast above Guggisberg in Switzerland.

 In 1828, the Sternenwirt Blaser built a staircase on the summit rock as a tourist attraction.
 The Guggershorn with its viewing platform and panorama board has been a popular excursion destination ever since.

 In culture

-Guggershorn has become famous as the setting of the Guggisberglied, Swiss folk song.
+Guggershorn has become famous as the setting of the "Guggisberglied", a Swiss folk song.